 - Wind.
 The app will either warn you about high wind (in graphic modes), or show the wind strength in the beaufort scale (text mode).
 Strong winds apart from comfort affect the stability of your telescope and can be crucial for astrophotography.

-Xasteria is available in English and Greek.
+Xasteria is available in English, French and Greek.
 If you’d like to translate it to your language, contact me about it!

 Polar Scope Align Pro